Class 6 Exam > Class 6 Notes > Mathematics (Maths) Class 6 > NCERT Solutions: Number Play

 Q3: Can two children standing next to each other say the same number?

-Ans: Yes, two children standing next to each other can say the same number if they have the same number of taller neighbors.
-For example, if both have one taller neighbor, they will both say '1'.
+Ans: Yes, it is possible for two children next to each other to say the same number if both of them have the same number of taller neighbours around them.
+For example, two children of similar height standing between taller children both say '1'.

 Q4: There are 5 children in a group, all of different heights.
 Can they stand such that four of them say ‘1’ and the last one says ‘0’?
 Why or why not?